Despite loving Shopping in Spain and Spanish Shoes I just realised I have barely written about these things.

 Spanish brands for Shoes and Bags

-- Lupo Barcelona I adore these great quality forever bags.
+I adore these great quality forever bags.
 Made of beautiful soft Spanish leather I have two of these beauties.
 One for Summer in a hot bright orange.
 The other is a handy all year round black carry all.
-I have had both handbags for years and they still are immaculate.
+I have had both Lupo handbags for years and they still are immaculate.
 The best bit are the compartments and clippy thing to keep your keys handy.

-- Lodi More shoes….
-This brand does great quality vs price.
+More shoes….
+Lodi is a brand which does great quality vs price.
 These spanish shoes are my secret weapon for looking good at Spanish Weddings or all day work events.
 They are comfortable but look good and last for ages.
 Again made in Alicante with good quality Spanish leather.

-The main centre for shopping is located around Plaza Cataluña.
-Paseo de Gracia, Rambla Cataluña and Portal del Angel.
-This area can be very busy anyday but more so on Fridays/Saturdays or Christmastime, particularly in the afternoon/evening from 5pm.
+The main centre for shopping in Barcelona is around Plaza Cataluña.
+The streets above are Paseo de Gracia, Rambla Cataluña and Portal del Angel make the main commercial area.
+This area is busy most days but more so on Fridays/Saturdays or Christmastime, particularly in the afternoon/evening from 5pm.

-So to avoid huge crowds I like to head up the city to the area around Avenida Diagonal just below Francesc Maçia, as far up as L´ílla.
+To avoid huge crowds I like to head up the city to the area around Avenida Diagonal just below Francesc Maçia, as far up as L´ílla.
 L´ílla is a shopping centre (next to Ganduxer) with a fabulous market on the basement floor.
 There are cafés and restaurants around the edge of the market.
 The central area has high end foodie stalls selling wonderful artisan pasta and fruit smoothies too.
-On the other floors of El Triangle you have FNAC, Decathlon, Diesel, Custo and lots of other great shops to check out. (there´s even a Lush shop for UK peeps!)
+On the other floors of El Triangle you have FNAC, Decathlon, Diesel, Custo and lots of other great shops to check out.
+(In the basement there´s even a Lush shop for UK peeps!)

 If the standard High street brands don´t excite you maybe you enjoy this post about Vintage shops in Barcelona which mentions quirky areas such as Carrer Tallers and second hand stalls in Barcelona.
 Also the Raval and Born are great areas for a more ecclectic style.
 An example of this funky area is the Sweet shop on Carrer Ample where Papabubble began (now a worldwide producer).
 Stroll around the Paseo del Born and the market there you´ll be sure to come across something interesting.